Osteoarthritis, is wear and tear, in the knee joint. It is a common cause of gradual onset knee pain and joint

-- A deep aching pain in the inner knee.
+- Deep aching pain in the inner knee.

 - Pain is often worse after exercise.

-- Joint stiffness, particularly in the morning, however, this often reduces with movement.
+- Joint stiffness, particularly in the morning, however, often reduces with movement.

-- Sometimes a clicking or cracking noises when you bend your knee.
+- Sometimes a clicking or cracking noise when you bend your knee.

 To diagnose osteoarthritis the clinician might assess the nature and severity of pain.
 They will measure the amount of movement in the joint and take an X-ray of the knee.

-Narrowing of the joint space is a good indicator of osteoarthritis.
+Narrowing the joint space is a good indicator of osteoarthritis.
 Bony spurs can also be seen on an X-ray.

 In certain cases, a blood sample may be necessary to rule out the presence of other types of arthritis.

 Articular cartilage is a smooth, hard, fibrous tissue that covers the ends of bones.
 Also known as hyaline cartilage its function is to protect the ends of the bones and lubricate the joint movement.

 In the knee, there are two semi-circular discs of fibrous cartilage called menisci.
 They provide support and cushioning for the knee.

 The synovial membrane surrounds the joint and produces a lubricating fluid called synovial fluid.

 What is osteoarthritis?

-Osteoarthritis (also called degenerative joint disease) is wear and tear in the joint.
+Osteoarthritis (also called degenerative joint disease) is wear and tear of the joint.
 More specifically, of the articular cartilage.
 As the disease progresses, the cartilage itself becomes thinner and in some cases may wear away altogether.
 As a result, the bone itself starts to wear.